Critical Initialization of Wide and Deep Neural Networks through Partial Jacobians: General Theory and Applications: Recurrence Relations

-The means appearing in \eqref{eq:ker_rec}-\eqref{eq:chi} are self-averaging and, therefore, deterministic.
-Consequently, we can drop the averaging over parameters

-Alternatively, we can drop the summation over $i$ and take the average using \eqref{eq:O}.
-This observation will come particularly handy while analyzing the LayerNorm.

 The expectation values that appear in \eqref{eq:ker_rec}-\eqref{eq:chi} are evaluated using \eqref{eq:O}.
-They lead to explicit equations for the critical line and the critical point, summarized in Table \ref{t:1}.
-Details of these calculations as well as the derivation of \eqref{eq:ker_rec}-\eqref{eq:chi} can be found in the Supplementary Material (SM).
-A subtlety emerges in Eq.~\eqref{eq:jac_rec} when $l_0=0$, where a correction of the order $O(N^{-1}_0)$ arises for non-scale invariant activation functions.
-This subtlety is discussed in the SM.
+When the integrals can be taken analytically, they lead to explicit equations for the critical lines and/or the critical points.
+Details of these calculations as well as the derivation of \eqref{eq:ker_rec}-\eqref{eq:chi} can be found in the \ref{secapp:tec}.
+A subtlety emerges in ~\eqref{eq:jac_rec} when $l_0=0$, where a correction of the order $O(N^{-1}_0)$ arises for non-scale invariant activation functions.
+This subtlety is discussed in the \ref{secapp:tec}.

-When the depth of the network becomes large, the $l$-dependence of the expressions in angular brackets \eqref{eq:kernel},\eqref{eq:chi} saturate to a (possibly infinite) constant value; which means that $\mathcal K^l$, $\mathcal J^{l_0,l}$ and $\chi^{l}_{\mathcal J}$ have reached a fixed point.
+When the depth of the network becomes large, the $l$-dependence of the expectation values that appear in \eqref{eq:kernel}, \eqref{eq:chi} saturate to a (possibly infinite) constant value; which means that $\mathcal K^l$, $\mathcal J^{l_0,l}$ and $\chi^{l}_{\mathcal J}$ have reached a fixed point.
 We denote the corresponding quantities as $\mathcal K^\star, \mathcal J^{l_0,\star}, \chi^\star_{\mathcal J}$.
-The existence of a fixed point is not obvious and should be checked on case by case basis.
-Fixed point analysis for $\mathcal K^l$ was done in \cite{poole2016exponential} for bounded activation functions and in \cite{roberts2021principles} for the general case.
+The existence of a fixed point is not obvious and should be checked on a case by case basis.
+Fixed point analysis for $\mathcal K^l$ was done in \citet{poole2016exponential} for bounded activation functions and in \citet{roberts2021principles} for the general case.
 The stability is formulated in terms of

 The norm of preactivations remains finite (or behaves algebraically) when $\chi^\star_{\mathcal K} = 1$.